Spamhaus Technology and abuse.ch Logo

 Use case 3: How long are the domains active?

 The Passive DNS tool was used to collect IP addresses and identify the ASes abused by criminals to conduct phishing.
 Additionally, it provided timestamps indicating when an IP address was first observed in association with a domain.
+Analysis revealed that criminals often abuse domains as soon as they are registered by deploying phishing websites.

 It’s a 48 hours business model